 Reducing cross subsidies of non-energy portions of a bill based on throughput is more difficult.
 One way to start is to have all kWh charges denominated in currency terms, i.e., dollars and cents, not in kWh terms.
 If an energy charge is based on time varying prices, i.e., kWhs of energy vary in price by when they were generated, currency values rather than kWh have to be used as kWh are no longer fungible between time periods.
 When NEM credits are denominated in currency it is easier to identify when subsidies exist than when they show up as kWh credits.
-For distribution costs, the important thing for both economic efficiency and subsidy reduction is to have distribution network.
+For distribution costs, the important thing for both economic efficiency and subsidy reduction is to have distribution rates based on cost causation.
+Energy throughput is not a good proxy for cost causation on a distribution network.
 For example, a demand charge based on KW is a much better proxy and a distribution rate based on kW rather than kWh may be a more economically efficient manner to eliminate cross subsidies in distribution rates.
 However, as discussed elsewhere, demand charges come with their own set of complications, such the need to educate customers on demand, and availability of advanced metering technology.